chengulatj/nominatim-reverse-geocoding/README.md

 from geopy.geocoders import Nominatim from geopy.exc import GeocoderTimedOut, GeocoderUnavailable
 ```
-- **pandas**: For data manipulation, specifically for reading and writing Excel files and handling the latitude/longitude coordinates.
+- `pandas`: For data manipulation, specifically for reading and writing Excel files and handling the latitude/longitude coordinates.
-- **re**: Used for regular expressions to parse the latitude and longitude in **Degrees, Minutes, Seconds (DMS)** format.
+- `re`: Used for regular expressions to parse the latitude and longitude in **Degrees, Minutes, Seconds (DMS)** format.
-- **time**: Used to introduce delays when retrying API requests that time out.
+- `time`: Used to introduce delays when retrying API requests that time out.
-- **geopy**: Provides the **Nominatim** geocoder, allowing reverse geocoding of latitude and longitude coordinates.
+- `geopy`: Provides the **Nominatim** geocoder, allowing reverse geocoding of latitude and longitude coordinates.
-- **GeocoderTimedOut, GeocoderUnavailable**: Exceptions from **geopy** to handle timeout and service unavailability errors.
+- `GeocoderTimedOut, GeocoderUnavailable`: Exceptions from **geopy** to handle timeout and service unavailability errors.

 ### 2. Read the Excel File

 ```python
 locations = pd.read_excel('SL0202_Replacement_Locations.xlsx', skiprows=1)
 ```
-- This line reads the input Excel file (`SL0202_Replacement_Locations.xlsx`) and loads it into a pandas DataFrame.
+- This line reads the input Excel file  and loads it into a pandas DataFrame.
 - The `skiprows=1` argument skips the first row if it contains an extra header.